Ever had one of those days?

 Each time the brake fluid level in the reservoir got lower I topped it up.
 Once finished I topped the brake fluid level up to max and put the cap back on and re-attached the electrical spade connectors.

 I sat in the car and put my foot on the brake pedal and started the engine.
 The pedal dropped about an inch so I know the servo is still working.
-I then drove the car slowly back and forth on the drive to test the brakes, then in the road when there is no one about, and finally I took it around to the bottom of our estate where there are no cars and tested the brakes by performing emergency stops.
+I then drove the car slowly back and forth on the drive to the brakes, then in the road when there is no one about, and finally I took it around to the bottom of our estate where there are no cars and ed the brakes by performing emergency stops.
 All seemed fine.

 I drove the Mini to the gym and back and checked the brake fluid level in the reservoir and it hadn't moved, which is a good sign.
 The brakes also feel fine.